brad-lab/App.BespokedBikes/README.md

 The application has the following functionality:

-Display a list of salespersons
+-Display a list of salespersons
-Update a salesperson
+-Update a salesperson
-Display a list of products
+-Display a list of products
-Update a product
+-Update a product
-Display a list of customers
+-Display a list of customers
-Display a list of sales with option to filter by date range.
+-Display a list of sales with option to filter by date range.
-Create a sale
+-Create a sale
-Display a quarterly salesperson commission report
+-Display a quarterly salesperson commission report

 ## Technologies
 This demo application uses the following technologies: